Dysmenorrhea (Painful Menstrual Periods): Causes and Treatment

 • Ovarian cysts: Ovarian cysts are fluid-filled sacs that may form in or on the ovaries.
 When large, these cysts can lead to pain and discomfort, particularly during menstruation.
 Additionally, ovarian cysts have been linked to elevated levels of stress and anxiety.
 Fortunately, hormone therapy is an effective treatment option for managing ovarian cysts.

-• Pelvic inflammatory disease (PID): PID is an infection of the female reproductive organs, often caused by sexually transmitted infections.
+• Pelvic inflammatory disease (PID): PID is an infection of the female reproductive organs, often caused by sexually transmitted diseases.
 It can lead to inflammation and pain during menstruation.

 • Cervical stenosis: Cervical stenosis is a condition where the opening of the cervix is narrow, making it difficult for menstrual blood to pass through, leading to increased pressure and dysmenorrhea.